AdobeDocs/experience-platform.de-DE/help/query-service/sql/spark-sql-functions.md

 #### translate

-`translate(input, from, to)`: Übersetzt die `input` Zeichenfolge, indem die in der `from` Zeichenfolge vorhandenen Zeichen durch die entsprechenden Zeichen in der `to` Zeichenfolge ersetzt werden.
+`translate(input, from, to)`: Übersetzt die `input`-Zeichenfolge, indem die in der `from`-Zeichenfolge vorhandenen Zeichen durch die entsprechenden Zeichen in der `to`-Zeichenfolge ersetzt werden.

 Beispiel: